 No City building permit may be issued without the prior review and approval of the Portland Water Bureau for backflow protection.
 The Portland Water Bureau may approve such building permits with proof of adequate premises isolation backflow protection is or are to be installed subsequent to building permit issuance.
-Refer to Section 28.08.020 for additional backflow assembly requirements for floating structures.
+Refer to the Portland Water Bureau document “Backflow Assembly Installation Requirements” for more detailed premises-isolation backflow assembly installation criteria or Title 28, Subsection 28.08.020 F. for additional backflow assembly requirements for floating structures.

 It is the responsibility of the building permit applicant to ensure that required backflow protection is clearly noted and shown on all permitted construction drawings.
+Portland Water Bureau-required premises-isolation backflow protection is a condition of water service for new construction or continued service when required.
 Backflow protection required under a building permit must be installed prior to receiving a Building Inspector certificate of temporary or final occupancy depending on permit issued.
 Regardless of whether a premises has structures or whether structures are occupied or vacant, the property owner is responsible for maintaining required premises isolation backflow protection.

 2. All assemblies must be tested immediately after installation or whenever the assembly is moved or repaired.
 Assemblies must also be tested at least once a year, on a schedule determined by the Portland Water Bureau, or more frequently as deemed necessary to ensure adequate backflow protection is achieved.
 Tests must be performed by a tester who is certified by the State of Oregon.
 Copies of the test results must be provided to the property owner and to the Portland Water Bureau.
 Backflow prevention assemblies that are not functioning properly must be repaired promptly and retested or replaced.
 The property owner and the owner of the backflow assembly, if different than the property owner, are responsible for all associated costs of repair, testing and replacement.
 Upon request from the Portland Water Bureau, backflow assembly testers must submit valid State of Oregon certification credentials and Oregon Construction Contractors Board licensing documents prior to testing backflow assemblies within City boundaries.